What's in play in Washington after Florida school shooting

 Trump has asked his administration to craft regulations to effectively ban sales of "bump stock" accessories that enable semiautomatic rifles to fire hundreds of rounds a minute.

-Banning bump stocks, which were not used in the Florida shooting but were used in a massacre in Las Vegas in October, has been studied in the past and deemed to require action by Congress.
+Banning bump stocks, which were not used in the Florida shooting but were used in a massacre in Las Vegas in October, which was the deadliest mass shooting in modern U.S. history, has been studied in the past and deemed to require action by Congress.
 New regulations could be tied up with lawsuits.
 There is little momentum in Congress to change the law.

 ARMING TEACHERS